davekinkead/thesis/paper.coffee.md

         a + b
       @schools[1].score = total / one.length

+Now determine which school is better.

       [best, worst] = if @schools[0].score > @schools[1].score
           [@schools[0], @schools[1]]
         else
           [@schools[1], @schools[0]]

+And then reset a percentage of each school and re-enroll selectively as needed.

       @students.map (student) =>
         if Math.random() > 0.8